Solar power in the United Kingdom: Planning considerations

 Adding solar panels to the external elevations and roofs of a dwelling will change the appearance of both the property and the local street view.
 This in some cases will require planning permission from the local authority.
 For a Listed Building or in a Conservation Area, planning permission is mandatory.
 Otherwise, the owner of a domestic dwelling where solar panels are being installed can in most cases proceed under their Permitted Development rights, as long as certain height limitations are adhered to.

 Government programmes

-The Energy Saving Trust that administers government grants for domestic photovoltaic systems, the Low Carbon Building Programme, estimates that an installation for an average-sized house would cost between £5,000–£8,000, with most domestic systems usually between 1.5 and 3 kWp, and yield annual savings between £150 and £200 (in 2008).
+The Energy Saving Trust that administers government grants for domestic photovoltaic systems, the Low Carbon Building Programme, estimated in 2008 that an installation for an average-sized house would cost between £5,000 and £8,000, with most domestic systems usually between 1.5 and 3 kWp, and yield annual savings between £150 and £200.

-The Green Energy for Schools programme was intended to provide 100 schools across the UK with solar panels.
+Also around 2008, the Green Energy for Schools programme was intended to provide 100 schools across the UK with solar panels.
 The first school in Wales was at Tavernspite, in Pembrokeshire, and received panels worth £20,000.